rhel-labs/instruqt/container-management/02-gui-container-management/assignment.md

 difficulty: basic
 timelimit: 600
 ---
-In this step, you will configure Podman containers through the RHEL web console.
-This gives you a graphical view of your containers and can help you customize your containers more simply.
+In this lab, you will install Grafana, a browser-based data dashboard, in two ways.
+First, you will install and run it through the RHEL web console.
+After that, you will install and configure the Grafana container through Podman's command line interface (CLI).
+The RHEL web console gives you a graphical view of your containers and can help you customize your containers more simply.

 First, click on the `RHEL Web Console` tab.
 ![](../assets/pop-out-2.png)